Election results 2020: Why a winner hasn't been declared in the presidential race in North Carolina

 How to make sure your vote was counted in North Carolina in the 2020 election

-At noon on Thursday, the State Board of Elections reported that 40,766 were submitted.
+The State Board of Elections reported last week that 40,766 were submitted this election.
 Provisional ballots cast on Election Day must still be researched to determine voter eligibility.

 Most of the provisional ballots were cast in Wake and Mecklenburg counties with 3,437 and 2,483 respectively.